-Wheelchair ramp buying can be a very complicated process.
-With this article we aim to shine a light on this process.
+Buying a wheelchair ramp can be a very complicated process.
+With this article we aim to shine a light on this process as the best wheelchair ramp buying guide.
 Questions you might ask when wanting to purchase a wheelchair ramp are whether you should purchase a long ramp or a short ramp.

 You might also want to know how well these ramps fair in bad weather.
 Do they get rusty or are they made of the type of material that can withstand rust?